The Society for the Protection of Nature in Israel (SPNI) has once again published a report critical of Keren Kayemet LeIsrael’s (KKL’s) work.

 In Africa, there is the “Great Green Wall,” an ambitious plan to stop the Sahara desert from spreading to the south by planting trees.
 In Israel, KKL is planting in targeted semi-arid areas to try to prevent the Negev from spreading.
 KKL actually pioneered this work and the use of innovative “water harvesting” techniques for these harsh environments over 60 years ago to help halt the desertification and erosion which was degrading much of the landscape.

-To date KKL has planted somewhere around 240 million trees.
-They are responsible for caring for approximately 400,000 of Israel’s 5.45 million acres, or seven percent of Israel’s land mass.
+To date, KKL has planted somewhere around 240 million trees.
+They are responsible for caring for approximately 400,000 of Israel’s 5.45 million acres, or 7 percent of Israel’s land mass.
 They focus their efforts on previously forested land or in specific areas where soil loss or the encroaching desert is a critical concern.
 A satellite view of Israel shows an island of green in a sea of badly abused desert.
 The plentiful oaks of Bashan (in Jordan) and the cedars of Lebanon described in the Bible are hard to find today.
 But the native species of Israel are beginning to flourish.

 Some in the Israeli environmental community are attempting to use the same playbook as their colleagues in the United States.
 In the United States, there seems to be a recurring pattern where an environmental group files a report critical of the U.S. Forest Service, which has a mission of conservation, similar to that of KKL.
 They will then ask Congress to transfer management to the National Park Service, which has a mission of preservation.

 Much of this discussion is really about that larger argument—conservation vs. preservation.
 Should humans be involved in the natural world to wisely use resources, to visit, to help heal and protect those forests, or should humans allow the natural world to try to heal itself and not interfere.
 Especially in Israel, a land which was abused for so long and has little capability to heal itself, the preservation mission, in many settings, is misplaced.
-That said, there are also important park-like areas throughout Israel which need to be preserved.
+That said, there are also important park-like areas throughout Israel that need to be preserved.